muqtadirlawal/Bank_Customer_Analytics/README.md

 ## Data Description
 The data for this project comprises of 2  tables;
-There are 2 datasets in this project, which are;

 - Customer Table

   - CustomerID: Unique identifier for each customer.
   - FirstName: First name of the customer.
   - LastName: Last name of the customer.